ANCIR/granoproject.org/about/2-faq.md

 ### What types of entities and relations are supported?

 Grano itself doesn't specify types of entities and relations, but rather gives users the option to model the data in the way that they need it for their work.
-To that end, project administrators can define so-called schemata for entities and relations.
-A typical schema might be for a person, or a family tie.
+Project administrators can define so-called [schemata for entities and relations](/docs/schema).
+A typical schema might be for a person entity, or a family tie relationship.

 In the future, we hope to define a small set of default schemata, based on external data standards such as [Popolo](http://popoloproject.com/), [Schema.org](http://schema.org) and [FOAF](http://www.foaf-project.org/).
 This way data from multiple projects could be shared and re-used easily.